-Trading halted on Wall Street after stocks plunge 7% at open
+Dow sinks 8% as a sell-off slamming global markets deepens

-The sell-off bludgeoning financial markets around the world got even worse Thursday as the economic pain caused by the coronavirus became more painfully clear.
-Worries are rising that the White House and other authorities around the world can’t or won’t do what’s needed to help soon.
+NEW YORK (AP) — The sell-off bludgeoning financial markets around the world got even worse Thursday as the economic pain caused by the coronavirus became more painfully clear.
+Worries are rising that the White House and other authorities around the world can’t or won’t help the weakening economy soon.

 After the Dow Jones Industrial Average closed in a bear market for the first time in more than a decade, President Donald Trump said late Wednesday he would restrict travel to Europe in hopes of containing the virus.
 It’s the latest hit for an airline industry already battered by frightened travelers cancelling plans, and market losses accelerated around the world as Trump spoke while giving few details about a big stimulus program that could help.

-The S&P 500 dropped about 7% within the first few minutes of Thursday’s trading, steep enough to trigger an automatic halt to trading on the New York Stock Exchange.
+The S&P 500 was down 7%, as of 10:15 a.m.
+Eastern time, after trading was temporarily halted following a steep drop in the first few minutes of trading.
 The index is set to join the Dow in entering a bear market after losing more than 20% from its record set last month, and one of the greatest eras in Wall Street’s history is crumbling.
+The Dow was off about 1,800 points, or close to 8%.

-The damage was worldwide and eye-popping.
-European stocks tumbled 8%, even after the European Central Bank pledged to buy more bonds and offer more help for the economy.
-In Thailand and the Philippines, stocks fell so fast that trading was temporarily halted.
-Japan’s Nikkei 225 sank to its lowest close in four years.
+— European stocks tumbled 10%, even after the European Central Bank pledged to buy more bonds and offer more help for the economy.

+— In Asia, stocks in Thailand and the Philippines fell so fast that trading was temporarily halted.
+Japan’s Nikkei 225 sank 4.4% to its lowest close in four years, and South Korea’s market lost 3.9%.

+— Treasury yields, which were one of the first markets to sound the alarm on the economic risks of the virus, fell further in an indication of more fear in the market.
+The yield on the 10-year Treasury fell to 0.65% from 0.82% late Wednesday as investors are willing to own bonds that pay close to nothing in exchange for safety.

 Not only has the degree of the market’s drop in recent weeks been breathtaking, so has its speed.
 If the S&P 500 remains under 2,708.92, which looks very likely, it would be the fastest that the index has fallen from a record to a bear market since World War II, according to CFRA.